GoldstonianConcordanceBible/canonical-index/README.md

 - `evaluation/` → evaluation documentation, notes, or higher-level framework materials

 If overlap exists between directories, the structured canonical source should take precedence over legacy or narrative materials.

+# CROSS_LINKS

+This directory is retained for compatibility, legacy cross-link materials, migration staging, or experimental relationship files.

+Canonical cross-reference data should live in:

+`crossrefs/`

+If duplicate content exists, `crossrefs/` is authoritative.